 - Social interaction based on mutual respect is fundamental. - Pupils must develop self- control and respect for themselves, others and property. - Appropriate behaviour must be taught.
 Adults must model this for pupils to learn.
 The three key school rules are non-negotiable. - All members of the school community must feel physically and emotionally safe, to be respected and property must be safe.
-All have the responsibility to allow others around us to feel safe. - Pupils have the right to learn and staff have the right to teach and support pupil's learning without undue interference, disruption or threat of verbal or physical aggression. - Where concerns arise intervention should be early, the least intrusive necessary and non-judgmental. - An assertive discipline approach will underpin our expectations. - We follow the principles of a Trauma Informed School to support our school values and expectations.
+All have the responsibility to allow others around us to feel safe. - Pupils have the right to learn and staff have the right to teach and support pupil's learning without undue interference, disruption or threat of verbal or physical aggression. - Where concerns arise intervention should be early, the least intrusive necessary and nonjudgmental. - An assertive discipline approach will underpin our expectations.